hadware/voxpopuli/docs/source/index.rst

 Here's the small yet infinitely useful documentation for voxpopuli.
 Two paths lay ahead of you:

- * If you just want to do text-to-speech (TTS), go over the installation tutorial and jump straight to the intro.
+* If you just want to do text-to-speech (TTS), go over the installation tutorial and jump straight to the :ref:`tutorial` .
- * If you want to do a little bit more with voxpopuli (e.g., manipulate phonemes as we call them), you might want to look at our introduction to Espeak and Mbrola.
+* If you want to do a little bit more with voxpopuli (e.g., manipulate phonemes as they're called), you might want to look at :ref:`mbrola-espeak`.
 It's fairly easy to understand, but it will prevent some headscratching and useless google searches.

 .. toctree::